 Graham is also working to understand the genes involved in the temperature sensitivity of meiosis which will be important for growing wheat in a warming environment.

 - Genetic recombination (crossover) in wheat

 - The effect of temperature on meiosis

-Pairing between the highly related, but more diverged homoeologous chromosomes also present does not produce fertile plants.
+Pairing and crossover between the highly related, but more diverged homoeologous chromosomes in wheat results in reduced fertility.

-To this end, Graham’s group developed the concept of cereal synteny and applied it to characterise this Ph1 factor suppressing crossover between related chromosomes of wheat.
+Graham’s group developed the concept of cereal synteny and applied it to characterise this Ph1 factor suppressing crossover between related chromosomes of wheat.

 The group is also involved in understanding the effect of temperature on wheat meiosis, and its subsequent effect on seed set.

 Martin A,Alabdullah A,Moore G (2021)A separation-of-function ZIP4 wheat mutant allows crossover between related chromosomes and is meiotically stableScientific ReportsPublisher's version: .

 Alabdullah AK,Moore G,Martin AC (2021)A Duplicated Copy of the Meiotic Gene ZIP4 Preserves up to 50% Pollen Viability and Grain Number in Polyploid WheatBiologyPublisher's version: NA